preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/header/header-65/index.rst

 .. image:: logo-settings-65-new.png

 + **Text**: A text can be displayed beside the logo, see example below.
 Different texts can be added for all tenant languages, if needed.
+(Click the flag to change language).
 + **Logo text**: This text is used as Tooltip and Alt text for the logo.
 + **Url**: Add the Url to the logo here.
 + **(Image field)**: Click the pen to add a logo image, using the Media Picker, the x to delete.